Texas Independence Day is a legal holiday in Texas, in the United States. more

 Independence Day is a patriotic holiday for celebrating the positive aspects of the United States.
 Many politicians appear at public events to show their support for the history, heritage and people of their country.
 Above all, people in the United States express and give thanks for the freedom and liberties fought by the first generation of many of today's Americans.
 The Statue of Liberty is a national monument that is associated with Independence Day.

 Independence Day is a federal holiday.
 If July 4 is a Saturday, it is observed on Friday, July 3.
 If July 4 is a Sunday, it is observed on Monday, July 5.
 Government offices and schools are closed.
 Some businesses may be closed as well.
 In some years, many employees use a proportion of their vacation days to create a long weekend.
 This can cause congestion in some places, particularly towards popular holiday destinations.

 There are many public events, parades, shows and fireworks displays.
 This may cause local disruption to traffic.
 Public transit systems do not usually operate on their regular timetables.

 In 1775, people in New England began fighting the British for their independence.
 On July 2, 1776, the Congress secretly voted for independence from Great Britain.
-The Declaration of Independence was first published two days later on July 4, 1776.
+Two days later, on July 4, 1776, the final wording of the Declaration of Independence was approved, and the document was published.
 The first public reading of the Declaration of Independence was on July 8, 1776.
 Delegates began to sign the Declaration of Independence on August 2, 1776.
 In 1870, Independence Day was made an unpaid holiday for federal employees.
 In 1941, it became a paid holiday for them.